 Cooma has the largest commercial and retail market in the Snowy Mountains Region, estimated at 51% of all usable commercial and retail floorspace in the Snowy Monaro LGA.
 There are several strengths regarding future opportunities.
 However, improvement in availability and/or conditions to support new commercial space are essential.
 This opportunity can be aided by considering the need for land to support different strata commercial tenancies and possibly higher quality B+ grade commercial space.
-At present, there is very little available strata commercial space and infrastructure requirements for commercial uses.
-Particular support for commercial space in the pripheral streets back from Sharp Street is supported by less need for main street frontage, but there is a need to utilise the CBD grid structure better to distribute office space.
+At present, there is very little available strata commercial space, with consultation exposing that most small retail/commercial crossover spaces did not meet the floor space and infrastructure requirements for commercial uses.
+Particular support for commercial space in the peripheral streets back from Sharp Street is supported by less need for main street frontage, but there is a need to utilise the CBD grid structure better to distribute office space.

 Snowy Hydro will have essential support service requirements for local businesses, both commercial and industrial.
 Acknowledging Cooma as the service support town with a recognised plan for commercial and industrial enterprises would be a significant step.
 This would allow interested businesses to be aware of where and what the opportunities are so Council is on the front foot.
-The cumulative impact of this opportunity is a need to allow for more commercial floor space which is not just retail or bulky goods space for the potential to be leased.
+The cumulative impact of this opportunity is a need to allow for more commercial floor space, which is not just retail or bulky goods space for the potential to be leased.
 At present commercial premises comprise 22 out of 137 business premises in Cooma.
 Independent analysis identified several factors influencing commercial vacancy:

-- Lack of separation between commercial and retail premises - Increasing demand for premium grade office floor space, such as serviced offices - Demand for larger floor plates - Competition for main street exposure
+- Lack of separation between commercial and retail premises - Increasing demand for premium-grade office floor space, such as serviced offices - Demand for larger floor plates - Competition for main street exposure